 Fair and impartial procedures must be in place in relation to receiving and opening quotation documentation.

-Quotations received prior to the closing time should be held in a secure location to maintain confidentiality, to ensure probity and to protect the individuals involved from claims of unfair practices.
-Depending upon the nature and value of the purchase, you may wish to consider using a tender box as a point of lodgement for quotations, to ensure that the documentation is kept secure until the quotation period closes.
+Quotations received prior to the closing time should be held in a secure facility to maintain confidentiality, to ensure probity and to protect the individuals involved from claims of unfair practices.
+A secure facility could include a lockable tender box, an electronic tender box on the Tenders website or secure email/ facsimile facilities.
+Detailed guidance on 'secure facilities' is provided at Receiving Tender Submissions.

 It is recommended that details of the quotation documents received are recorded including documented advice from suppliers who have declined to submit a quote.
 All quotations received should be clearly marked with the time and date of receipt, and recorded in an appropriate schedule or register.